Tutorials

 Run the portfolio selector on a single testing instance; the result will be printed to the command line if you add --run-on local to the command.

-sparkle run portfolio selector Examples/Resources/Instances/PTN2/plain7824.cnf
+sparkle run portfolio selector Examples/Resources/Instances/PTN2/plain7824.cnf --run-on local

 Run on an instance set